autowarefoundation/autoware/planning/behavior_velocity_planner/detection-area-design.md

 ![brief](./docs/detection_area/detection_area.svg)

-#### Launch Timing
+#### Activation Timing

-Launches if there is a detection area on the target lane.
+This module is activated when there is a detection area on the target lane.

 ### Algorithm